danielccunha/danielccunha/README.md

 ## Hi there :wave:

-My name is Daniel Cunha and I'm a backend developer :computer:
+My name is Daniel Cunha and I'm a software developer passionate about JavaScript ecosystem.

-- :rocket: I’m currently working with Java, Kotlin and Spring at [Rede de Farmácias São João][saojoao]
+- :computer: I’m currently working with Java, Kotlin and Spring at [Rede de Farmácias São João][saojoao]
 - :seedling: In the moment I'm studying TypeScript, React and other JavaScript technologies
-- :zap: Node.js, React, Flutter, Spring, ASP.NET Core, Xamarin
+- :zap: Node.js, React, Flutter, Spring and ASP.NET Core

 [saojoao]: https://www.saojoaofarmacias.com.br/